Back

 107.5

-The calculation is done in two steps:
+The calculation is carried out in two steps:

-The new monthly net rent would therefore be CHF 5,018.67.
-The increase amounts to CHF 18.67 per month.
+The new monthly net rent would thus amount to CHF 5,018.67.
+The increase is CHF 18.67 per month.

-Formal requirements: Agreement and notification
+Formal Requirements: Agreement and Notification

-Advantages for landlords:
+Advantages for Landlords:

 • Inflation protection.